fullmetalbrackets/blog/src/content/blog/comprehensive-guide-tailscale-securely-access-home-network.md

 Technically, you can just install Tailscale on every device on your network and add them to your Tailnet, but that's not necessary.
 You can instead only install it on one machine and use that as a "subnet router" to access other network resources.
 This is especially handy for accessing devices that you can't run Tailscale on.

 First, on the machine you want to use as subnet router, you need to enable IP forwarding.
-(This is straight from the <a href="https://tailscale.com/kb/1019/subnets" target="_blank">Tailscale docs</a>.)
+(This is straight from the <a href="https://tailscale.com/kb/1019/subnets" target="_blank" data-umami-event="tailscale-post-docs-subnet">Tailscale docs</a>.)

 <div id='ip-forwarding'/>